jkenlooper/chillbox/docs/tutorials/start-minimal-project.md

 ```

 5. Run the `chillbox init` command again.
 Note that this time it will prompt for
    the 'current_user' to be set.
-For this tutorial; enter 'alice' as the current
+Enter 'alice' as the current user for this
-   user.
+   tutorial.
 After hitting enter it will show another message stating that the
    current_user has not been added to the chillbox configuration.
 Do that now by
    appending the below to the configuration file.